17 Top Marketing Channels for a B2B SaaS

 With paid ads, the results stop coming in as soon as you pause your budget.

-With SEO, your results will compound over time.
-Once you publish your content, it has the potential to rank and drive results over a longer period of time.
+Once you publish your content, it has the potential to rank and drive results over a longer period.

 That’s not to say that your content will always rank without any additional work (you still have to factor in content decay), but it takes much less budget and resources once the content is indexed and ranking.